 Whilst it seems probable that there was a 6th century leader called Arthur, who became something of a hero throughout Britain, many of the other tales were tagged on in mediaeval days to add a little more glamour to the original story.
 There are many places named after Arthur throughout the British Isles.
 Two of the Scilly Islets are known as Great Arthur and Little Arthur and everyone has heard of Arthur’s Seat in Edinburgh.

 Arthur is said to have finally defeated the Saxons in 518 at Mount Badon.
 One of the possible sites of this battle has been identified as Badbury Rings in Dorset, an Iron Age fort.
 Other locations have also been claimed as the site of the battle, but this is the oldest of them.

-Trevethy Quoit, on Bodmin Moor, is also known as King Arthur’s Quoit.
+Trethevy Quoit, on Bodmin Moor, is also known as King Arthur’s Quoit.
 This is one of the most impressive burial chambers in Cornwall, standing at more than 15 feet high.
 It actually dates from the Bronze Age period, so is unlikely to have any real connection with Arthur.
-However, King Arthur’s Hall and Arthur’s Bed are other landmarks on the moor.
+Also relating to the legends, but equally unconnected are King Arthur’s Hall and Arthur’s Bed - other landmarks on the moor.

 Perhaps one of the more interesting places connected with Arthurian legends is the quiet Dozmary Pool, a natural lake which has been a centre of occupation since the Stone Age.
 This is where the legendary sword, Excalibur, was thrown by Sir Bedivere after the Battle of Camlann and Arthur’s death.
 Folklore claims that this is a bottomless pool, the residence of the Lady of the Lake.
 It was here that the younger Arthur rowed out to claim the mighty Excalibur.
 Dozmary Pool can be found close to Jamaica Inn at Bolventor.